-SoloJam with human participation was also implemented.
+SoloJam with human participation has also been implemented.
 As mentioned before, human participation involves a human user using a device that allows for the exploration of the composition.
 The iPod Touch devices that we use for human participation, one for each human user, have a thread each in the Computation module representing them.
 Upon shaking the device, the signals from this shaking are received by the associated thread and converted into a rhythmic pattern, which becomes the candidate rhythmic pattern for the next bar for the node in question.
-The human user, unlike the agent, may change the rhythmic pattern in any bar when part of a leader node.
+The human user, unlike the agent, may change the rhythmic pattern in any bar when part of a soloist node.

 A video of SoloJam with human participation can be found online.
-The first part of the video shows some sounds and sound effects played together with the sound output of SoloJam.
-These sounds and effects are part of a further extension of the SoloJam scenario, and are not relevant to the discussion of this paper, thus we leave their discussion to the future.
-The second part shows three people using iPod Touch devices to play through the piece, playing rhythmic solos as leaders, and bidding for playing slight variations of the leader's current rhythmic pattern as bidders.
+The video shows three people using iPod Touch devices to play through the piece, playing rhythmic solos as soloists, and bidding for playing slight variations of the soloist's current rhythmic pattern as bidders, whenever a conflict arises.
 Fig. 5 shows a labelled screenshot of this video.
-The Max/MSP patch (our Sound interfacing module described in Section 3.2) in the background visualises the utilities (three horizontal bars at the top right part of the patch) for each node.
+The Max/MSP patch (our Sound interfacing module described in Section 3.2) in the background visualises the http://fourms.uio.no/downloads/video/SoloJam.mov utilities (three horizontal bars at the top right part of the patch) for each node.
 The top horizontal bar is the utility associated with the person on the right (Node 1).
 The middle horizontal bar is associated with the person on the left at the back (Node 2).
-The lower horizontal bar is associated with the person on the left at the front (Node 3).
-The reader is advised to only focus on the rhythmic patterns resulting from the users shaking their devices and the horizontal bars representing utility for each node.
-The circulation of solos in this particular video follows the sequence: Node $3 \rightarrow Node \ 1 \rightarrow Node \ 2$ .
+The lower horizontal bar is associated with the person on the left in the front (Node 3).
+The reader is advised to focus on the rhythmic patterns resulting from the users shaking their devices and the horizontal bars representing utility for each node.
+In the video, it is possible to see that the transfer of responsibility happens when the soloist node's utility goes below the utility of the highest bidder node.
+Furthermore, the bidder nodes have their utilities increased, as and when they come up with closer (in terms of hamming distance) variations (but not exact copies) of the soloist's rhythmic pattern.